CodingForMoney/MXBridge/README.md

 # MXBridge

-A easy way for javaScript to call Objective-C in iOS
+A easy way for javaScript to call Objective-C in iOS.

 ## English